hypre-space/hypredrive/docs/usrman-src/introduction.rst

 Once the installation is complete, familiarize yourself with the YAML configuration reference in the :ref:`InputFileStructure` section.
-This will provide you with a good understanding of how to configure and run `hypredrive` for your specific needs.
+This will provide you with a good understanding of how to configure and run `hypredrive-cli` for your specific needs.

-Here's an example command to run `hypredrive` on a single process with a basic configuration file:
+Here's an example command to run `hypredrive-cli` on a single process with a basic configuration file:

 .. code-block:: bash